 The motion of abandoned satellites near the geostationary (GEO) region has been extensively studied, modeled, and compared to the motion of station-kept, operational satellites, providing insights into the evolution of uncontrolled orbits at GEO.
-Early analytic developments focused on the family of curves represented in the ascending node versus inclination space.
-The evolution of orbits was examined over a decadal timeframe, leveraging the secular drift in inclination as a primary determinant of population age.
-Over time, further efforts were made to characterize the clumping of objects at/near GEO over intervals on the order of months to years, in particular, the longitudinal drift distribution of objects at the geopotential wells.
-Even more recent research scrutinized latitudinal conga line motion with time scales on the order of hours, showing the existence of alternating six-hour periods of increasing and decreasing debris flux relative to the equatorial plane caused by the combination of GEO objects and classification of objects into related families.
+Analytic developments produced a family of curves represented in the ascending node versus inclination space describing the long-term precession of the orbit plane at GEO, and forecasted the clustering of objects at the geopotential wells.
+However, recent investigations were undertaken to characterize apparent anomalistic behavior of GEO objects and classification of objects into related families.
 This paper provides a unifying summary of early bottom-up analytical theory with more recent top-down operational observations, highlighting the common linkage between these dimensions of GEO object behavior.
-This paper also identifies the relevance of these patterns of life for space situational awareness activities in this regime.
+This paper also identifies the relevance of these patterns of life tendencies for future operations at and near GEO, and discusses the long-term implications of these patterns of life for space situational awareness activities in this regime.